 Philadelphia, PA 19103

-If you have already notified your landlord in writing and they have not responded, you can attach the following to your application:
+If you have already notified your landlord in writing and they have not responded, you may choose to attach the following to your application:

 - A copy of the notification with proof that it was sent.
 This can be a copy of an email with a return receipt or a copy of a notification sent by mail with a mail receipt.